arnab000007/Walmart-Sale-Forecasting/README.md

 ![Average Sales behaviour Over a month](images/download.png "Average Sales behaviour Over a month")

 ##### Observations
-1. For most of the months, the first week of the month has more sales number than the last week of that months.
-I add a feature called the week of a month.
+1. For most of the months, the first week of the month has more sales than the last week of that month.
+I added a feature called the week of a month.
 2. In November, I have seen different behaviour than in other months.
 The last week of November has Thanksgiving day and the sales number is high for this week.
 3. In December, we have the Christmas holiday in the last week of the year.
-But sales number are pretty low this week.
+But sales numbers are pretty low this week.
 People did their Christmas shopping in the prior week.

 #### Let try to analyze the the Sales of last 2 weeks